SeamusClarke/BTS/README.md

 Here we discuss the main functions which the user may call from the module.

-The module is contained and there are only 4 functions which the user will call:
+There are only 4 functions which the user will call:

 * **fit_single_line** - The function to fit a single spectrum.
 It takes 3 arguments: the velocity array, the intensity in these bins, and the parameters.
 * **fit_a_fits** - The function to fit an entire fits file.
 It takes only 1 argument, the parameters.
 For this function to be used the fits file must have a header which contains information about the velocity range of the spectrum.
 * **single_gaussian_test** - A test function which produces test spectra containing a single Gaussian component.
 This test is used to determine the error on the fitted parameters.
 It takes the parameter file as its only argument.
 * **multi_gaussian_test** - A test function which produces test spectra with up to 4 Gaussian components.
 This test is used to determine how well the code is at detecting the correct number of components.
 It takes the parameter file as its only argument.

 The user interacts with these routines using a parameter file which contains all important information.
+Included in the repository is an example script which shows how each of the 4 functions is used.

 ### The parameter file